yarakyrychenko/yarakyrychenko/README.md

 ### 👩‍💻 More about me

-In May 2022, I graduated summa cum laude from [New York University](https://www.nyu.edu) with a double-major in Mathematics (Honors) and Psychology.
+In May 2022, I graduated summa cum laude from [New York University](https://www.nyu.edu) with a double major in Mathematics (Honors) and Psychology.
 My math thesis explored data-driven solutions to elliptic partial differential equations and numerical matrix inversion techniques more broadly.

 I was an associate research scientist at [Tessa West](https://tessawestlab.hosting.nyu.edu) and [Jay Van Bavel](https://www.jayvanbavel.com/lab)'s labs, where I mainly use data science techniques to study group processes.
 I'm passionate about advancing and supporting women in science and technology.
 I write about data science, education, and life on [Medium](https://medium.com/@k.yara).
 I grew up in Kyiv, Ukraine, and my native languages are Ukrainian and Russian.